mp3063/laravel_mail_activation/readme.md

 ```
 ## End

 If you done all this steps you should be good to go!
 Now you just have to make all views for different routes.
 If you go to vendor/mp3063/mail-activation/src/views you have all views if you want to copy them in your resources/views folder.
 Also in vendor/mp3063/mail-activation/src/public directory you have assets folder for that particular views.
-You may copy that folder in your public dir.
+You may copy that folder in your public dir and try route localhost:8888/auth/register.
 I did't want to publish them...
 Or just make your views (see Laravel documentation).
 All functionality and routes made by Laravel are preserved!